muchimi/JoystickGremlinEx/README.md

 Local and broadcast (sending output to remote GremlinEx instances on network machines) control can be enabled or disabled via GremlinEx commands bound to a joystick button (or in script).

 Commands are available in the VjoyRemap plugin when bound to a joystick button and available from the drop down of actions for that button.

+# Profile mapping

+GremlinEx has multiple options to automate the loading and activation of profiles based on what process has the current focus (meaning, the active window).

+## Automatic activation

+If a process (.exe) is mapped to a specific profile (.xml), GremlinEx can automatically load this profile when the process has the focus at runtime.
+This only works when a GremlinEx is in "run" mode - so a profile was loaded and activated.

+If configured, GremlinEx will load the mapped profile corresponding to the process (.exe) automatically in the background.
+Depending on the complexity of the profile, GremlinEx may take a few seconds to become active as it loads the process and activates it.

+The automatic load occurs whenever GremlinEx detects a process focus change.

+## Keep profile active when focus is lost

+This mode is used to ensure GremlinEx keeps the profile running even if the process it is mapped to no longer has the primary focus.
+This happens, for example when you alt-tab, or when you activate another window.
+The recommendation is to leave this option enabled.

+## Mode selection

+When automatic profile load is enabled, GremlinEx has the option to override the default "startup" mode of a profile.
+This is by default, the top level mode.
+There are two options of interest:

+- Activate a default mode when the profile is activated (this is the normal mode)
+- Activate the last mode used when the profile was last activated (this is the alternate mode).
+If this is enabled, the default mode setting is ignored.
+The first mode used will be the default mode if the mode has not been changed before.

+In addition to this, the profile itself provides actions that can switch modes.

+## Caveats with automation

+GremlinEx is not aware of anything except what process has the current focus, and what you've configured in the profile options.
+It's completely possible that you will experience conflicts if you have programmed these in, or constant loading/reloading.

+To guard against this behavior, here are things that are not recommended:

+- have two processes (such as games) each associated with an automatic load profile and constantly changing focus between the two.
+This will cause a profile reload/reset and new mode activation whenever the focus changes.

+- attach a profile to a non-game, such as a background process.

+The recommended approach is to only run one mapped process at a time, ensure the profile remains active if you alt-tab or switch to another window on multi-monitor setups.

+## Caveats with loading to the prior mode

+Loading the prior mode may not necessarily be expected, as it will vary with the last known used mode.
+This can be confusing and unexpected, but it can be helped by ensuring that you tell GremlinEx to say what mode it's in whenever a profile starts.

 <!-- TOC --><a name="copypaste-operations"></a>